Free Consultation, Available 24/7

 The Penal Code also authorizes the second type of suspended sentence that closely resembles probation called a “conditional sentence,” which is when you get released into the community subject to conditions but without being supervised by a probation officer.
 Conditional sentences are only available if you have been convicted of a misdemeanor or an infraction.

 A court can revoke your probation or conditional sentence and incarcerate you if you violate the conditions of your release.
-In most cases, the standard term of probation for a felony in California is two years.
+In most cases, the standard terms for a felony in California is two years.
 The standard term of probation or conditional sentence for a misdemeanor in California is usually one year.

 First, note that this applies to California state criminal cases, not federal criminal cases.
 In California, whether you get probation instead of incarceration depends on two core factors: (1) your eligibility for probation, and (2) a judge’s evaluation of whether you should receive probation, assuming you are eligible.